sj-can/ngs_pipeline/docs/intro/README.md

     less <path>

-To view the contents of a file
+To view and edit the contents of a file

     nano <path>

-To view and edit the contents of a file.
 **_Remember:_** Do not use nano on large files as it will use up all the memory and freeze your machine.

+Used the below command to view files and directories three levels deep from your current location

+	tree -L 3

 Try to find the location of this file: